 As usual, those three did many times the work that Kazimer and myself were tasked with, from riding and filming with a 40lb camera bag all day to then spending all night editing.
 It's a ton of work, but we all had fun putting these videos together and hope everyone enjoys them.
 A special thanks also goes out to Ty Deschaine for handling the filming in Bellingham.

 Stay tuned for the first Field Test video review that goes live tomorrow, followed by so many more

-The 2021 Summer Field Test was made possible with support from Dainese apparel and protection, and Sun Peaks Resort.
-Shout out also to Maxxis, Garmin, Freelap, and Toyota Pacific.
+The 2020 Pinkbike Field Test was made possible with support from Dainese apparel & protection, Sierra Nevada refreshments, and Smith eyewear and helmets.
+Thanks also to Maxxis, Garmin, Freelap, and Toyota Pacific.